What You Need to Know About Getting the Best Car Finance Deal

 - Look at customers reviews of lenders on sites like Trustpilot

-- Run a check on the vehicle first to find out:
+- Carry out a car check on the vehicle first to find out:

 - How many previous owners there have been

 - It has a fully checkable MOT history